subthaumic/TDAworkshop/index.md

 ## Corona Regulations
-The course will take place in an on-site/online hybrid form.
-There are up to 20 seats for on-site participation, which will be distributed in advance.

-The course takes place in the CIP-Pool 2.105, Mathematikon INF 205, Heidelberg.

-Lectures and breakout rooms during the tutorials will be accessible on Zoom.

 Please note the following rules of conduct for on-site participation:
   - Please wear a mask when moving around; the mask can be removed when seated.
   - There will be a seating plan
   - On-site participants will need to provide personal data for contact tracking
   - Since we will need to regularly ventilate the room, you might want to bring a sweater.

 You can find the official documents here: